 - A candidate must earn a grade of B or better in every course for the certificate; none may be taken on a pass/fail basis.

-- Unusual circumstances may warrant substituting certificate requirements; therefore a candidate through her/his African Studies Faculty Advisor may petition the Faculty Liaison Committee (the Five College committee of certificate program advisors) at least one full semester before graduation for adjustments in these requirements.
+- Unusual circumstances may warrant substituting certificate requirements; therefore candidates through their African Studies Faculty Advisors may petition the Faculty Liaison Committee (the Five College committee of certificate program advisors) at least one full semester before graduation for adjustments in these requirements.
 A successful petition will satisfy the interdisciplinary character of the certificate program.

 - Students are encouraged to spend one semester or more in Africa.
 Information about study abroad and other opportunities is available through the international program office at each campus.

 - Students are encouraged to complete their certificate program with an independent study project that integrates and focuses their course work in African studies.